Corporate Plan2022–23

 Undertake a lessons management approach to delivering electoral events.

-Agency lessons identified from the previous federal election are to be considered and implemented at the next electoral event.
+Agency lessons identified from previous electoral events are considered and implemented at the next electoral event.

-Agency-wide qualitative analysis undertaken for each federal election.
+Agency-wide qualitative analysis undertaken for each election event.

 Engage with stakeholders to modernise industrial election processes and systems, mature planning and assurance, and detail lessons learned.